MBonalumi/Batch-Incremental-Gaussian-Process-Regression-BIGPR/README.md

 Here we add support for batchly update the kernel matrix, and also a couple algorithms to avoid recompute the inverse, that gain much time.

-Any pull request helping solve the "matrix_inverse_remove_indices", i.e. computing inverse kernel matrix upon removal of many indices in one single time from kernle matrix.

 ---

 Refer to this book: Rasmussen, Carl Edward.
 "Gaussian processes in machine learning."
 Summer School on Machine Learning.
 Springer, Berlin, Heidelberg, 2003.